St Thomas' Church, Halliwell: Assessment

 The church was listed at Grade II* on 26 April 1974.
-Grade II* is the middle of the three gradings given by English Heritage, and is granted to buildings that "are particularly important buildings of more than special interest".
-Brandwood et al. state that the relative cheapness of the structure was achieved by using a 13th-century style of architecture, with lancet windows, an interior mainly of bare brick, stone being used only for a few dressings and the piers.
-Other than on the east wall, its decoration is minimal.
-This is consistent with its being designed for a low church style of worship, which the norm for Bolton at the time.
+Grade II* is the middle of the three gradings given by Historic England, and is awarded to buildings that "are particularly important buildings of more than special interest".
+Brandwood et al. state that the relative cheapness of the structure was achieved by adopting a 13th-century style of architecture, with lancet windows and an interior mainly of bare brick, stone being used only for a few dressings and the piers.
+Apart from the east wall, its decoration is minimal.
+This is consistent with its being designed for a low church style of worship, which the norm in Bolton at the time.
 Nevertheless, it is "a testimony to the effects of the Victorian ecclesiastical revolution on Anglican church-building for all persuasions".
-Commenting on its structure, the authors of the Buildings of England series say that the church is "in its brick simplicity sensational for the date".
+Commenting on its structure, the authors of the Buildings of England series describe the church as "in its brick simplicity sensational for the date".